-- Work diligently and interact with others in an honest, ethical, and Christ-like manner. - Communicate at a professional level using correct written and oral presentation principles as well as technology and information resource tools. - Solve complex problems using critical and creative thinking. - Work effectively in groups using teamwork and interpersonal skills. - Analyze, interpret, and record business economic transactions in the accounting records of a business enterprise. - Conduct computerized accounting for a small business as the sole in-house accountant. - Perform entry level accounting procedures in any size business enterprise - Create and explain the results of operations as reflected in the financial statements of the business enterprise. - Perform basic accounting functions appropriate for the various legal forms of business - Assist management in preparing financial ratio to analysis, budgets, revenue and cost projections, capital asset and investment evaluations.
+- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christlike manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Analyze, interpret, and record business economic transactions in the accounting records of a business enterprise. - Conduct computerized accounting for a small business as the sole in-house accountant.

+- Perform entry level accounting procedures in any size business enterprise - Create and explain the results of operations as reflected in the financial statements of the business enterprise. - Perform basic accounting functions appropriate for the various legal forms of business - Assist management in preparing financial ratio to analysis, budgets, revenue and cost projections, capital asset and investment evaluations. - Articulate career preparation confidently using resumes, portfolios (if applicable) and interviews.